-I would like to introduce you to my spiritual teacher Claire Bourgein and in her own words, she will share with you a little about herself and the work she does.
-Claire has been my mentor for many years and has impacted my life in all the best ways imaginable.
+I would like to introduce you to my spiritual teacher Claire Bourgein, who in her own words will share with you a little about herself and the work she does.
+Claire has been my mentor for many years and has impacted my life in the best ways imaginable.
 She has touched a lot of different people’s lives, working quietly and tirelessly as a counsellor and meditation instructor.
 She is wise and compassionate, but also says it as it is, which is what I especially love about her.

 I was referred to Claire by a naturopath named Dawn, almost twenty years ago, when I was feeling somewhat directionless about my job prospects, following the completion of my university studies.
 I was then hoping for a clairvoyant to come along and tell me exactly what I would be doing, career-wise, in my future.
 Fortunately, this didn’t transpire and I got Claire instead, a straight-talking mindfulness master.
 As her student, I learned a great deal, particularly, how to get present in my daily life, and to take courage on the things that really matter to me.

 One of the biggest lessons I ever learned from my teacher was to stop wasting energy in past hurts or the imagined future.
 She taught me to focus on what is before me and to be conscious of my thoughts, feelings, words, intentions, and actions; to appreciate what I am, and what I have, and to create from that moment.
 I have never met anyone who lives as authentically as she does, and I am especially pleased that she has agreed to a series of interviews with me, so I can share with you, some of her wisdom.
 Welcome, Claire!